 Reports show officials at Earache Records are already in talks with the Texas State Department in hopes of procuring Wellington’s full statement for use on future releases.

-Want to support The Hard Times and have a new enamel pin at the same time?
+Want to support The Hard Times and have a shirt at the same time?
 Click below:

 Article by The Hard Times Staff @REALpunknews.